Torture of slaves in the United States: Whips and similar

 Historian Charles S. Sydnor reported that "Paul, the headwaiter of the hotel" in Grenada, Mississippi was accused of helping slaves escape north (most likely by the town's two railroad connections); after whipping him with rawhide failed to elicit a confession, his accusers escalated to something called "the hot paddle," which was "a thin piece of wood with holes bored through it, and it was applied to the naked flesh."
 According to Sydnor, Paul never confessed.

 In addition to whipping by owners and overseers, at least two slave traders are said to have engaged in systematic torture, reserving flogging rooms in their slave jails for this purpose: Theophilus Freeman of New Orleans, and the slavers of Poindexter & Little, where the lashes were administered by "Uncle Billy."
 Public jails that used corporal punishment on slaves included the Charleston Workhouse, Louisville Workhouse, and the Cage in Richmond, Virginia.

+Corporal punishment did not necessarily succeed in reforming behavior.
+According to Williamson County, Tennessee chancery court records, one estate in probate owned Eli, who was described as a slave "'of notoriously bad character.'
+He had broken into 'twelve or fifteen houses' and had stolen property from several persons.
+He had been found guilty of stealing and whipped within the 'past two or three years'.
+He had received 'several thousand lashes'.
+He was, at that time, in jail in Franklin for breaking into the house of a 'widow woman'.
+Neighbors armed themselves and threatened to kill Eli on sight.
+He, in turn, threatened to burn their houses."
+Eli was sold in 1840 to George G. Boyd for $475.